 - Make a charitable donation to a local animal shelter or rescue organization, or to the American Society for the Prevention of Cruelty to Animals (ASPCA).

-- Tips for Parents: When dealing with the death of a pet, here are a few tips for explaining the death to your children:
+- Tips for Adults: When dealing with the death of a pet, here are a few tips for explaining the death to children:

 - If possible, talk about the pet’s death before it occurs.
 For example, discuss how the pet has been ill or is too old to perform basic functions.
 Reading books such as this one introduces this difficult topic.